-Visual Arts Chalk/Carbon/Pigment: Enter the division based on the type of material on which the art was created.
-Division A: Canvas, Paper, Glass: (SF 50336)
+Chalk/Carbon/Pigment: Division A: Canvas, Paper, Glass: (SF 50336)

 Any original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc. on canvas, paper, or glass.
 This would include all painting, sketching, drawing, cartooning, original non-computer-generated graphics, printing, etc. Painted and/or glazed preformed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
 Drawings and paintings should be matted or framed under glass.
 Only exceptions: oil and acrylic paintings do not require glass and are not required to be matted.
 Watercolor, chalk, pen & ink, computer-generated art, etc. do require some protective covering.
 Gallery frames are acceptable.
 Canvas paintings that continue "over the edges" are acceptable without frames; however, the piece must still be prepared for hanging.
 Matted pieces without frames are acceptable, however the piece must be prepared for hanging OR it must include a photo of the artwork being displayed in a non-hanging manner.
 There is no specific requirement for the type of mat used.